Melissa Williamson

 Lesson Designer

 Melissa and her husband have served in full-time ministry since their marriage in 2002.
 Her husband currently serves as the senior pastor of a church in North Carolina.
 She enjoys serving alongside him in full-time ministry, especially in leading praise and worship during their services.
+Melissa’s passions include spending time with her family, music, writing, reading, and recording family history.

-Melissa also writes a blog, http://gracefilledhomeschooling.blogspot.com, in which she chronicles the family’s homeschooling adventures, shares her joy of preserving memories through scrapbooking, writes encouraging devotionals and provides reviews of a variety of books and homeschool materials.
-Her passions include spending time with her family, music, writing, reading, and recording family history.
+• Chronicles the family’s homeschooling adventures, shares her joy of preserving memories through scrapbooking, writes encouraging devotionals, and provides reviews of a variety of books and homeschool materials at gracefilledwriter.com

-Courses Taught by Melissa:
+Courses by Melissa:

 American Literature in Historical Context studies American literature and its development from pre-colonization through the present day.
 Numerous authors are studied as well as the times and culture in which they lived.
 Students look at what influenced their writing and how their writing influenced others.
 Answer keys, assessments, and optional devotionals are included.